-This paper describes the preliminary results of this scoping study.
+This report describes the results of this scoping study.

-2 Assessing the impact of altered biological parameters on stock assessments of albacore tuna in the Indian Ocean
+3 Assessing the impact of altered biological parameters on stock assessments of albacore tuna in the Indian Ocean

-2.1 Approach
+3.1 Approach

 For the WPTmT07, a stock assessment has been developed for IO albacore tuna using a statistical age structured population model (Langley 2019).
-The assessment has been implemented in Stock Synthesis and includes catch, length composition data and longline CPUE indices to 2017.
+The assessment has been implemented in Stock Synthesis (Methot and Wentzel 2013) and includes catch, length composition data and longline CPUE indices to 2017.
 The primary assessment model is structured as a sex-specific (two sex), spatially aggregated model (single region) including four main longline fisheries.
 The longline CPUE indices from the south-western area (LL3) of the model are included as the primary abundance index from 1979-2017.
 Longline CPUE indices from the earlier period are not considered to represent a reliable index of stock abundance.